Oxlade family via Victoria

 OTHER OXLADE FAMILIES OF AUSTRALIA

-Oxlade tree as at 8 Jan 2007, descendants from John Oxlade c1606-61 and Fraunces Munday, of Fingest, Buckinghamshire, England include:
+By the research of Susan Rogers (see above), descendants from John Oxlade c1606-61 and Fraunces Munday, of Fingest, Buckinghamshire, England include:

-Ben Oxlade family of Victoria through their son George Oxlade c1643-c1711 m Parthenia Childe.
+through their son George Oxlade c1643-c1711 m Parthenia Childe.

-Oxlade family of South Australia
+Oxlade family South Australia

 Susan Rogers writes: